 How to remove / replace your filter:

 Start by unscrewing the filter housing from the filtration unit.
 This is done by rotating the filter housing in a clockwise direction (see diagram below).
 The filter housing will separate from the filtration unit, and you are now free to remove the filter cartridge from the filter housing.
 To replace your filter: insert the new filter into the filter housing.
 Be sure to remove any protective plastic wrapping from the filter cartridge before placing them into the filter housing.
 Check that the black rubber O-rings are in place and fit well on the filter housing.
 If they seem perished or loose you may want to purchase new O-rings to ensure a good seal.
 As an option you can add a little bit of Vaseline on the O-rings to make them seal better, this will make it easier to open next time.
-Take note of the single rubber seal on the one side of the Granular Activated Carbon Filter (GAC).
-This will need to face upwards to connect and seal at the top of the filter housing.
+Take note of the single rubber seal on the one side of the Premium KDF.
+These will need to face upwards to connect and seal at the top of the filter housing.
 It is important that this is done correctly as the system will not work optimally if the filters are installed incorrectly.
 Now that your filter is in the housing, bring the housing to the filtration unit and begin to screw the two together.
-This is done by rotating the filter housing in a anti-clockwise direction.
+This is done by rotating the filter housing in an anti-clockwise direction.
 We recommend you tighten by hand as this is usually sufficient to maintain a good seal.
 If however, leaks are detected, the housing spanner can be used to tighten the filter housings until a good seal is achieved.
 (Check O-rings are correctly in position before tightening with the spanner) Please take care not to over-tighten the filter housings.
 This could strip the housing thread and cause your system to fail.
 It will also make it more difficult to replace filters in the future if they are over-tightened.

 How to Change the T33 Cartridge: